SportsReiter12/Data-Science/NFL Capstone Project/README.md

  Using the plots from above as well as other popular statistics, I ran some t-tests, chi-squared tests and Pearson correlation tests to see how significant these stats were towards winning.

- Some of the most interesting ones include:
+ Some of the most interesting results include:
+   - Except for Road Passing First Downs vs. Road Win, the above plots showed consistent statistical significance.
-   - Rushing Yards and Total Yards (for either team) are statistically significant.
-   - Passing Yards (for either team) is **not** statistically significant.
+   - For both teams, Rushing Yards and Total Yards are statistically significant while Passing Yards is **not** statistically significant.
+   - Both the relationships between Road and Home Total Yards as well as Points are not statistically significant.
-   - The relationship between Road and Home INTs Given Up is statistically significant
+   - The relationship between Road and Home INTs Given Up is statistically significant.

  To see all of the tests I ran, the code is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Inferential%20Statistics/NFL%20Capstone%20EDA%20-%20Inferential%20Statistics.ipynb) and the Inferential Statistical Analysis is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Inferential%20Statistics/NFL%20Capstone%20Inferential%20Statistical%20Analysis.pdf).